hymkor/smake/README.md

 Set the environment variables and execute COMMANDS.
 Then, restores them to thier original values.

-### (wildcard "PATTERN")
+### (wildcard "PATTERN"...)

-Expand the PATTERN as a wildcard and return them as a list.
+Expand PATTERNs as a wildcard and return them as a list.

 ### (abspath "FILEPATH")